 There are many magnificent statues of Buddha, created in a variety of poses and materials in temples and homes across Japan.
 Shinto sacred images are much rarer and generally found in the inner sanctuary of shrines, and have been influenced by centuries of contact with representational Buddhist art.

-This female Shinto deity, purchased by the Sainsburys in 1997 and carved from a single piece of camphor wood, dates from the medieval period, c.1185–1333.
+This female Shinto deity, purchased by the Sainsburys in 1997 and carved from a single piece of Prunus, dates from the medieval period, c.1185–1333.
 Faint traces of colour can still be detected on the statue, which was probably covered in white paste and then painted, creating a polychrome effect.

 The powerful presence of this beautiful carving is complemented in the collection by the head of a male Shinto deity, which the Sainsburys had acquired ten years earlier.
 It too is carved from a single block of wood and possesses a brooding quietude, resonant of the Buddhist tradition that inspired the Shinto sculptural craftsmen.